GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/api-callbacks.md

 ### `updateMedia`

-Story editor calculates and updates data about media element stored in the back-end using these callbacks.
+The story editor calculates and updates data about media elements stored in the back-end using these callbacks.
 Users can also update data if required interface is added.
-Out of the box users can only update `altText`
+Out of the box users can only update `altText`.

 Arguments